-Funding for Seed Meetings [fr]
+Funding for Seed Meetings - International cooperation in research between France and the UK [fr]

-The Department provides the logistics and financial support for a 2-day meeting in London for a maximum of 20 scientists (per meeting) to meet, exchange and discuss priorities for an emerging collaborative project.
+The Department provides the logistics and financial support for a 2-day meeting in London for a maximum of 20 researchers (per meeting) to meet, exchange and discuss priorities for an emerging collaborative project.
 Priority will be given to multidisciplinary applications.

 - Travelling costs for all the meeting participants (low cost air travel and equivalent 2nd class for train travel – European travels only);

 - Accommodation and lunch catering for all the participants.

 - Meeting facilities: all selected meetings will be hosted within our premises in London (6 Cromwell Place, Kensington, London SW7 2JN).

 Experience shows that the best format for this type of meeting is as follows: